kubernetes/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 In the above, stable is synonymous with persistence across Pod (re)scheduling.
-If an application doesn't require any stable identifiers or ordered deployment, deletion, or scaling, you should deploy your application with a controller that provides a set of stateless replicas.
+If an application doesn't require any stable identifiers or ordered deployment, deletion, or scaling, you should not deploy your application with a controller that provides a set of stateless replicas.
 Controllers such as [Deployment](/docs/concepts/workloads/controllers/deployment/) or [ReplicaSet](/docs/concepts/workloads/controllers/replicaset/) may be better suited to your stateless needs.